cwyenberg/rydberg-maxwell-bloch/THEORY.md

 $$
 H = \sum_{i=1}^N \omega_i |i\rangle \langle i| + \sum_k \sum_{i<j} \left(\frac{\Omega_{ij,k}}{2} e^{-i \omega_k t} |i\rangle\langle j| + \text{h.c.}\right).
 $$
 Note that a subscript $i$ refers to an atomic energy level, while a subscript $k$ refers to a laser field angular frequency.
+Herein we will suppress the ranges on these indices.

 Let us define a rotating frame unitary transformation which factors off the natural non-interacting rotations of the various atomic energy levels.
 To that end, let
 $$